seanking/companion-objects/README.md

 ```

 Since Kotlin is compiled into bytecode, companion objects can be accessed in Java.
 The following example demonstrates
 the accessing of a companion object in Java.
-Since there wasn't a name given to the companion object in the previous
+Since there wasn't a name given to the `Person` companion object,
-example, a the default name of `Companion` was provided.
+the default name of `Companion` is provided to the object.
 This means the companion object can be accessed by using the
 qualifier `Person.Companion`.

 ```java